Mysticmarks/worldforge/apps/cyphesis/README.md

 * Emergent gameplay through multiple simple systems interacting
 * Quick and powerful procedural terrain generation

+### Navigation settings

+The navigation mesh generation can be tuned through the `walkableslopeangle` configuration option in the `[cyphesis]` section of `cyphesis.vconf`.
+This controls the maximum slope angle in degrees that entities are allowed to traverse (default `70`).

 ### Documentation

 Documentation describing how the system works can be found [here](docs/dox/index.md).